mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 ##### Object destructuring
-We can use it to extra only what we need.
+We can use it to extract only what we need.
 ```ts
 // Basic syntax
 let { var1, var2 } = { var1: …, var2: … }